 A well-trained team can make a big difference.
 Offer daily tastings that cover:

 To help staff stay sharp, provide quick-reference cards with key beer facts and common flavor notes.
-Don’t forget to include alcohol-free options and assign team judges to encourage responsible drinking [3].
+Don't forget to include alcohol-free options and encourage responsible drinking.

 Tracking Results and Making Changes

-Once you've implemented your engagement strategies, it's time to monitor their impact.
-Key metrics will help you gauge success and make adjustments as needed.
-These metrics tie directly to the traffic boosts of 30-100% mentioned earlier.
+Once you've implemented your engagement strategies, it's time to monitor their impact so you can make adjustments as needed.

 Key Metrics to Monitor